kerl/kerl/README.md

 #### SASL startup

-You can have SASL started automatically setting KERL_SASL_STARTUP=yes in your $HOME/.kerlrc file
+You can have SASL started automatically setting KERL_SASL_STARTUP=yes in your $HOME/.kerlrc file or prepending it to the command line

 update
 ------